-Hip Arthroplasty (or hip replacement as it is commonly referred to) is a very common surgical procedure in the United States.
-The number of hip replacements for people over the age of 40 continues to grow.
+Hip replacement (hip arthroplasty) is a very common surgical procedure in the United States, and the number of hip replacements for people over the age of 40 continues to grow.
 Reasons vary from the growing number of people with obesity to confidence in the procedure through word of mouth to treat arthritis.

 A hip replacement is a surgical procedure that removes the affected part of the hip joint and is replaced with an artificial joint.
 The most common reason for hip replacement is chronic arthritis and decreased mobility.
 Most patients are still experiencing pain after exhausting all other remedies such as physical therapy, medications, and steroids, so they receive a hip replacement in the hopes of easing their pain.